 The rules governing directors come from a variety of sources.
-There are rules contained within case law and within specific legislation (such as employment, health and safety and insolvency legislation) but the Companies Act 2006 (“CA 2006”) sets out what are described as a director’s general duties.
+There are rules contained within case law and within specific legislation (such as employment, health and safety and insolvency legislation) but the Companies Act 2006 (“CA 2006”) sets out a director’s duties.

 These seven general duties are contained within sections 171-177 CA 2006 and are:

 - a duty to act within powers: this includes a duty to act in accordance with the company’s constitution and to only exercise powers for the purposes for which they were conferred;

 - a duty to promote the success of the company: a director must act in a way he considers, in good faith, would be most likely to promote the success of the company for the benefit of its members as a whole (see further below);

 - a duty to exercise independent judgement: this includes a duty on the director not to fetter their discretion to act or to take decisions;

 - a duty to exercise reasonable care, skill and diligence: this includes both a subjective test and an objective test of what is reasonable;

 - a duty to avoid conflicts of interest: this duty applies to situations in which the director has, or can have, a direct or indirect interest that conflicts, or possibly may conflict, with the interests of the company unless the conflict has been validly authorised by the directors (for transactional conflicts see further below);

 - a duty not to accept benefits from third parties: where the benefit is as a result of his being a director or doing (or not doing) anything as a director; and